----The purpose of this program is to provide funding to assist with the implementation and ongoing provision of enhanced wireless 911 service throughout the State of Nebraska and developing a plan for the transition to a statewide next generation 911 service system.
+The purpose of this program is to provide funding to help ensure Nebraska has a state 911 system that can adequately handle wireless 911 calls and emergency responders can locate callers when necessary.
+The Commission currently provides funding for enhanced wireless 911 service throughout the state and has developed a plan to transition to a new statewide Next Generation 911 service system.